-Stay tuned for our favorite Kids Yoga Games coming next!
+Stay tuned for our favorite Kids Yoga Games in our Kids Yoga Lesson Planning 101 coming up next!

 Celebrate the Spring Equinox with this Free Spring Mandala.
 Download your kid and adult Spring Mandala, take it outside and enjoy the sights, smells and sounds of this wonderful season.

 Next practice these Spring Kids Yoga Poses.
 I love this yoga sequence as it helps show the transformation that is happening all around us.